roine/todolist-with-backbone/README.md

 ========

 To do:

-*   Fixe the bug when editing
+*	Link the View and the Model
-*	Create a simple activity tracker